auxfuse/Milestone4/README.md

        self.fields['username'].widget.attrs['autofocus'] = False
    ```

    During Peer-code-review of my project it was pointed out that a User could register with a Password of 1 character.
-This was an unintended consequence of extending the UserCreationForm class and thanks to Peer and Fellow student, <a href="">Johan de Leeuw</a> for pointing out that my view and method of checking for defensive supports in the view were flawed.
+This was an unintended consequence of extending the UserCreationForm class and thanks to Peer and Fellow student, <a href="https://github.com/jdl208">Johan de Leeuw</a> for pointing out that my view and method of checking for defensive supports in the view were flawed.
 Using the `.is_valid()` method to ensure the UserCreationForm's built-in validators worked did the trick and ultimately allowed me to compress and refactor my code easily.
 I used the <a href="https://docs.djangoproject.com/en/3.0/ref/forms/validation/#form-and-field-validation">Django docs for Form & field validation</a> as provided by Johan to help me implement the method.

    Additional Defensive design is implemented in ensuring that emails used are unique by using the `clean_<fieldname>()` method directly in the Form class.
 Coupled with the below jinja expression statement to check if a user is already logged in or not.
 If they are, we produce the `_error.html` partial indicating that they have attempted to navigate to this template in error and are potentially already logged in.

    ```html